PhillypHenning/Witchlight/Sessions/Arc-5/Sessions/Session-3.md

 # Arc-5, Session-3

+## Villain Cutscene: The Spa

+*The scene opens on a wandering merchant trudging through the enchanted forest of Thither.
+His pack is heavy, his feet ache, and twilight is falling.
+Then he hears it—a strange, beautiful music drifting through the trees.
+Half lullaby, half funeral march.
+His exhaustion forgotten, he follows the sound.*

+*Through the mist-shrouded trees, warm light beckons.
+The Never Leave Spa emerges from the fog: marble walls glistening with condensation, windows glowing invitingly, steam curling from chimneys into the twilight sky.
+The sign promises rest.
+Relaxation.
+Relief.*

+*The merchant enters.
+Thick grey steam fills every corridor, every room.
+Shadowy figures move through the mist, gesturing welcomingly.
+The music grows louder, more beautiful, drowning out the small voice of doubt in the back of his mind.*

+*"Right this way, sir," a voice says—or maybe he just imagines it.*

+*He's led to a marble massage table.
+The stone is warm beneath him as he lies down.
+His eyes grow heavy.
+The music swells.
+Everything feels perfect, safe, like coming home after a long journey.*

+*Somewhere above him, something large moves through the steam.
+Long, pale shapes glide past.
+The music intensifies.*

+*The merchant sighs in deep relaxation, a blissful smile on his face.*

+*Blood spatters across the marble walls.*

+*The merchant continues to sigh contentedly as the scene fades to black.*

+---

 ## Recap
 After surviving the soul court where Sevro's afterlife was divided between Mr. Hat and Chopagne, and defeating the vengeful frog knight Kagg, the party departed the Witchlight Carnival with heavy knowledge weighing on them.
 They carry multiple burdens now: the seven missing carnival staff to find within a week, Dirlagraun's missing kitten Star somewhere in Thither's depths, and casino invitations that promise both fortune and danger.